-This super easy stir fry sauce has no soy sauce and mixes up in 5 quick minutes.
+This super easy stir fry sauce has no soy sauce and mixes up in a quick 5 minutes.
 The recipe has only 3 ingredients and is perfect with veggies, chicken, fish, tofu or beef for an easy weeknight meal.

 3 Ingredient Sauce